| | Making money on a free lunch Donald

 Donald introduces you to the key licenses and explains how they differ

+from one another.
 It's true that open-source software is free for the taking and that

 millions of copies of open-source programs, drivers, scripts, and